Overview of Questions

 with a proprietary SAX event handler that processes the XML tags as specified in

-the "XMI Transformations" and "meta model" configuration files (see Custom XMI Import) to extract the model
+the "XMI Transformations" and "metamodel" configuration files (see Custom XMI Import) to extract the model

 elements contained in the XMI file.